Vemtor/karaoke/README.md

 ### PR reminding

-We have noticed that delays in development are also by waiting for PR's review.
+We have noticed that delays in development are caused by waiting for PR's review.
 Now, it is the responsibility of the person who requests PR's to remind reviers of them.
 Preferably every 2 days.

 ### Task dependencies